carlhopkins/Win10-preinstall-tool/README.md

 **Lite** and **Warp** editions are now discontinued and no longer supported.

-With thanks to **Chris Titus**, for original script source and inspiration - (https://github.com/ChrisTitusTech)
+With thanks to [Chris Titus](https://github.com/ChrisTitusTech), for original script source and inspiration.